gmmeyer/configfiles/README.md

 # My setup and config scripts
 ====

+DO NOT USE THIS.
+IT DOES NOT WORK AND WILL LIKELY BREAK SOMETHING.
+I KEEP IT ONLY AS A REFERENCE.

 These are just for me to set up my developer environment.
 I do not intend for anyone else to use them.